What will happen to your cherished art?

 Across 40 years of their lives, the Mexican collectors Natasha and Jacques Gelman painstakingly assembled paintings they loved from Europe’s masters as well as from rising stars in their own country such as Frida Kahlo and Diego Rivera.

-When Natasha, who outlived her husband, died in 1998, the European collection was left to the Metropolitan Museum of Art in New York.
+When Natasha, who outlived her husband, died in 1998, the European private art collection was left to the Metropolitan Museum of Art in New York.
 However, a will made in Mexico and quirks in that country’s legal system have left the fate of the 20th century Mexican masterpieces subject to brutal battles between warring factions.
 None of this costly angst is what Natasha intended.

 “Especially if you have collectors who support artists who are friends, there is an emotional aspect beyond money,” Collins says.
-“Yet most clients understand, at a certain level, that if they don’t do meticulous planning all that they love may ultimately be broken up” in effect, destroyed.
+“Yet most clients understand, at a certain level, that if they don’t do meticulous art legacy planning all that they love may ultimately be broken up” in effect, destroyed.

 As a first step, Collins advises clients to get their administrative house in order.
 All sorts of facts about the art that can seem mundane—for example, its location—can have implications for tax and estate planning.
 Ideally, the collector will have each item appraised and keep an inventory of location, type of ownership (personal or a holding company, for example), and loan status on each piece.
 From a wealth transfer perspective, accurate recordkeeping cannot be emphasized enough.